rucNick/PittStreetMedicine-Capstone/docs/BackendTechGuide.md

    - Mark items as available/unavailable
    - Delete items from inventory
    - Track low stock items
+   - **Inventory Reservation**: Temporary reduction for pending orders
+   - **Inventory Release**: Restoring quantities when orders are cancelled

 3. **Image Management**
    - Upload images for items
    - Store images in MongoDB
    - Retrieve images by ID
    - Delete images when no longer needed

+### Order-Inventory Integration

+1. **Inventory Reservation System**
+   - When an order is created, inventory is immediately reserved
+   - Items are checked for availability before reservation
+   - Prevents overselling of inventory items
+   - Aggregates quantities for duplicate items in the same order

+2. **Status-Based Inventory Management**
+   - **PENDING**: Inventory is reserved but can be released
+   - **PROCESSING**: Inventory remains reserved
+   - **COMPLETED**: Inventory deduction becomes permanent
+   - **CANCELLED**: Reserved inventory is returned to stock

+3. **Inventory Validation**
+   - Checks if sufficient quantities are available before order creation
+   - Validates that inventory items exist by name
+   - Prevents orders for out-of-stock items

+4. **Inventory Update Workflow**
+   - `reserveItems()`: Temporarily reduces inventory for new orders
+   - `updateQuantity()`: Updates inventory quantities with validation
+   - `releaseReservedInventory()`: Restores quantities for cancelled orders
+   - Low stock threshold monitoring during quantity changes

+5. **Transaction Management**
+   - All inventory operations are transactional
+   - Prevents partial order processing
+   - Ensures inventory consistency
+   - Rollbacks on errors during order processing

 ### Feedback Management
 1. **Feedback Submission**